zanza00/akka-http-playground/README.md

 The service use one endpoint `/drones` for all of it's operations

-For the rest of this guide I will be using [HTTPie](https://httpie.org/) because I like it :)
+For the rest of this guide I will be using [HTTPie](https://httpie.org/) because I like it :sunglasses:

 ### Create or update a drone